 Relais & Châteaux Hôtel La Réserve ⭐⭐⭐⭐⭐

-The Relais & Châteaux Hôtel La Réserve is located in a privileged position on the banks of the Tarn River, on the outskirts of the historic city of Albi, recognized by UNESCO as a World Heritage Site.
+The Relais & Châteaux Hôtel La Réserve sits in a privileged spot along the banks of the Tarn, just outside the historic city of Albi, a UNESCO World Heritage Site.

 This establishment, ideal for a romantic weekend, a getaway or as a stopover on the way to the Mediterranean or Spain, offers an unparalleled lodging and gastronomic experience.